prashant-jadon/intelli-farm-model/README.md

 # Setting up IPython Notebook with Dataset

-This guide will walk you through setting up an IPython Notebook environment to work with the dataset named `new-plat-data.csv`.

 ## Requirements
 - Python installed on your system
 - Jupyter Notebook installed (you can install it using pip: `pip install notebook`)